 To ensure that students understand the continuity of General Education as a whole and the specific goals of each course, we ask that you include the Gen Ed statement from the appropriate category on your syllabus.
 These statements can be downloaded at gened.illinoisstate.edu/faculty_info.

 Several units on campus have suggested language to include in syllabi.
 You may choose to include entire statements or provide links, as seen in the following examples.
 You may also choose to compose your own statements.

 As stated in the Undergraduate Catalog, you are responsible for attending class and completing all academic work.
 Make arrangements with me in advance if you will be missing class due to participation in a Sanctioned University Activity or to fulfill a religious obligation.

 You are expected to be honest in all academic work, consistent with the academic integrity policy as outlined in the Code of Student Conduct.
 All work is to be appropriately cited when it is borrowed, directly or indirectly, from another source.
 Unauthorized and unacknowledged collaboration on any work, or the presentation of someone else’s work, is plagiarism.
-In certain circumstances, I may be required to refer violations to the Office of Student Conduct and Community Responsibilities, a unit of the Dean of Students Office.
+In certain circumstances, I may be required to refer violations to the Student Conduct and Community Responsibilities, a unit of the Dean of Students Office.

 Illinois State University is committed to maintaining a safe environment for the University community.
-Please take a few moments to (1) make sure you are signed up for emergency alerts and (2)to note the information posted in each classroom about emergency shelters and evacuation assembly areas (both are indicated on stickers inside every classroom).
-Additional safety information is available on the Campus Safety and Security website.
+Ask students to ensure they have downloaded the SafeRedbirds app.
+Also, note the information posted in each classroom about emergency shelters and evacuation assembly areas (both are indicated on stickers inside every classroom).

 In the classroom and elsewhere, you are expected to conduct yourself in a manner consistent with Illinois State University’s Code of Student Conduct.